-Read the Text.
-Next go to each Task and do the activity.
+Read the text and then do the exercises.

 An introduction to coaching

 Coaching is a useful tool in today’s challenging world of business and commerce.
 Companies are downsizing, merging and restructuring and there is far more job transition than before.
 Sometimes managers are no longer equipped to do their work because their jobs have changed so much.
 They were originally trained to do one job but that training cannot be applied to the job they are doing today.
 Coaching is also one of the most powerful tools that a leader has in order to improve the performance of his team.

 Coaching is a partnership between an individual or a team and a coach.
 For the purpose of this article we will refer to an individual but the concepts are exactly the same for a team.
 First of all the individual identifies his objectives.
 Then, through the process of being coached, he focuses on the skills he needs to develop to achieve those objectives.
 In professional coaching the individual begins by leading the conversation and the coach listens and observes.
 Gradually, as the coach begins to understand the individual’s goals, he will make observations and ask appropriate questions.
 His task is to guide the individual towards making more effective decisions and eventually achieving his objectives.
 Coaching looks at where the individual is now and where he wants to get to.